Lumbini: Excavation at the Mayadevi Temple in 2013

+New excavations in the Mayadevi temple in Lumbini in 2013 revealed a series of the most ancient Buddhist shrines in South Asia extending the history of the site to a much earlier date.
 According to Robin Coningham, excavations beneath existing brick structures at the Mayadevi Temple at Lumbini provide evidence for an older timber structure beneath the walls of a brick Buddhist shrine built during the Ashokan era (3rd-century BCE).
 The layout of the Ashokan shrine closely follows that of the earlier timber structure, which suggests a continuity of worship at the site.
 The pre-Mauryan timber structure appears to be an ancient tree shrine.
 Radiocarbon dating of charcoal from the wooden postholes and optically stimulated luminescence dating of elements in the soil suggests human activity began at Lumbini around 1000 BCE.
 The site, states Coningham, may be a Buddhist monument from 6th-century BCE.
 Other scholars state that the excavations revealed nothing that is Buddhist, and they only confirm that the site predates the Buddha.